hoast/hoast/README.md

 `hoast` is a modular file processor focused on creating a simple ecosystem for task automation.
 The original objective was to generate webpages using a minimal system, but in addition to static page generation it can also be used for a range of different applications.

 The system has been written with several goals it mind, to be small in size as well as easy to use and improve.
 The result is a modular approach some of the advantages are:
-1. An incredibly small base system, at just a few hundred lines of code and only two dependencies.
+1. An incredibly small base system, at just a few hundred lines of code and only three dependencies.
 2. Highly customizable as modules are task specific therefore you only include the modules you want.
 This ensures you have a deeper understanding of the build process.
 3. Modules are quick to create and allow a large portion of people to contribute.
 4. Maintenance is easier as the code base is sectioned up and simpler to follow along to.